Nancy078/nancy078.github.io/_teaching/info159.md

 date: Jan 2023 -- May 2023
 location: "Berkeley"
 ---
+Jan 2023 -- May 2023

 Create homework assignments and quizzes on NLP topics for undergraduate/graduate level course (Info 159/259: Natural Language Processing), and teach content during office hours.